garethr/garethr-docker/README.md

 ###Docker Networking
 The following class will set up the native Docker networking in Docker engine 1.9.1 and above.
 There are 2 functions of the class to create a network, or connect a container to a network.
 Please note you can't declare both connect and create in the same class.
-Below is an example for creating a network:
+Below is an example of how to to create a network:

 ```puppet
 docker_network { 'my-net':